Body aches after exercise

 Taking a warm bath or applying heat pads can also stimulate blood flow to the injured muscle.
 Heat therapy is only a temporary pain relief.

 Cold packs or immersion in very cold water can help reduce muscle inflammation and swelling.
-Cold therapy is a longer-term treatment for muscle injuries.
+It is a longer-term treatment for muscle injuries.

 Keeping the muscles active may help reduce pain.
 It is important to keep a intensity light and avoid any movements that put strain on injured muscles.
 Light exercise includes walking or gentle stretching.